Towards the Capacity of Private Information Retrieval from Coded and Colluding Servers: Refined and Lifted PIR Schemes

 In this appendix we aim to clarify some of the details of the refinement operation of \cite{oliveira2019one}.
 Specifically, this operation is based on choosing vectors such that their respective inner product with the stored vectors are ``linearly independent random variables''.
 Given the application of these rules in \cite[Example~7]{oliveira2019one}, this appears to mean that the corresponding columns in the column-wise Khatri-Rao product of the matrix of storage vectors and the matrix of the query vectors are linearly independent.
 However, as we discuss in the following, this is not sufficient for the scheme to be private.
+To allow for better comparison with \cite{oliveira2019one}, we follow their notation in the following.